UMWEDU/umw-careercenter-sync/_pages/internship-policies.md

  	<li>Students must be <strong>a degree-seeking student</strong> at The University of Mary Washington</li>
  	<li>Students must have at least <strong>12 credit hours earned at UMW</strong>.</li>
  	<li>Students must have a <strong>G.P.A. of 2.0 or better</strong> at the start of the semester in which the internship occurs.</li>
  	<li>Students must<strong> meet any additional requirements established by the department granting credit</strong> by reviewing the most recent  UMW <a href="http://publications.umw.edu/undergraduatecatalog/">undergraduate academic catalog </a>.
-For example, some departments require that internships be approved by a committee within the department; be pre-approved by the department, or require that certain courses be taken prior to the internship.
+For example, some departments require that internships be approved by a committee within the department; be pre-approved by the department, or require that certain courses be taken prior to or during the internship.
 Be sure to check in advance and learn if you’ll face any such requirements.</li>
  	<li>“<strong>International students in F-1 or J-1 visa status</strong> must see the international student advisor in the Center for International Education (CIE) to make certain they are eligible for internships/employment.
 Please see CIE’s <a href="http://international.umw.edu/international-services/current/employment/">Employment and Internship Opportunities for International Students </a>website for more information.”</li>
 </ul>
 &nbsp;